oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qri/README.md

 `-DCOLS_COMPONENT` | Specifies the number of columns of the matrix `-DFIXED_ITERATIONS_QRD` | Used to set the ivdep safelen attribute for the performance critical triangular loop in the QR decomposition kernel
 `-DFIXED_ITERATIONS_QRI` | Used to set the ivdep safelen attribute for the performance critical triangular loop in the QR inversion kernel
-`-DCOMPLEX` | Used to select between the complex and real QR decomposition
+`-DCOMPLEX` | Used to select between the complex and real QR decomposition/inversion

 NOTE: The values for `seed`, `FIXED_ITERATIONS_QRD`, `FIXED_ITERATIONS_QRI`, `ROWS_COMPONENT`, `COLS_COMPONENT` are set according to the board being targeted.